 New Beginners starting now!
 See the list of classes below!

-If You are looking for a Chen Style Tai Chi class in Bury, Oldham and north Manchester, then check out the classes on offer below.
+If You are looking for a Chen Style Tai Chi class in Bury, North Manchester, then check out the classes on offer below.
 We have classes to suit all levels and abilities.
 We hope to have the class suitable for you!

 Our beginners Tai Chi classes adopt a patient, informal teaching method.
 All you have to do is turn up and have a go.

 Your balance and co-ordination will begin to improve as you learn, as will your leg strength and general health.